temporal-sa/temporal-order-saga/README.md

 # Batch Processing Sample

-Takes a list of words (words_alpha.txt) and processes them in batches of 50.
+Takes a list of words (words_alpha.txt) and processes them (converts them to uppercase) in batches of 50.
 Each batch is processed in parallel executing child workflows.
 A maximum of 4 child workflows can be executed in parallel.

 ![diagram](./diagram.png)